CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 weight: 550
 toc: 3
 ---
 Switches collect statistics about the performance of their interfaces.
-The NetQ Agent on each switch collects these statistics every 15 seconds and then sends them to your NetQ Appliance or Virtual Machine.
+The NetQ Agent on each switch collects these statistics every 15 seconds and then sends them to your NetQ appliance or virtual machine.

 NetQ collects statistics for *physical* interfaces; it does not collect statistics for *virtual* interfaces, such as bonds, bridges, and VXLANs.